JakeWnuk/ptt/README.md

 - **Hashcat Rule Simplification:** Apply rules to input data and simplify rules for optimization by using the [HCRE](https://git.launchpad.net/hcre/tree/README.md) library.

+> In `v1.1.0` a large code base change was started.
+If you prefer the last stable version: `go install github.com/jakewnuk/ptt@v1.0.0`

 ## Getting Started:

 Usage documentation can be found in the `/docs/USAGE.md` directory or on the repository here: